The Path to Self Discovery and Self Confidence

 This is what Hyde School calls Inner Leadership.
 Students are asked to move past their comfort zones and contribute.
 Given the support of mentors, community leaders, and peers, they undergo transformative change within themselves.

-A student has developed their inner leadership when they have become self-aware, have the confidence to speak in public, are able to tackle challenges outside their comfort zone, are able to have meaningful relationships, and have made peace with their family and can use the lessons of their past as a springboard for the brightness of their future.
+A student has developed their inner leadership when they have become self-aware, have the confidence to speak in public, are able to tackle challenges outside their comfort zone, are able to have meaningful relationships, and understand their family’s strengths and challenges.

 A Hyde School education supports the growth in each of these areas through the following: